Is Oral Health Responsible For Erectile Dysfunction?

-As men get older, you may find that your ability to perform in bed is not as great as it once was.
-Of course, changes in your sex life are going to be a matter of concern for most men, and you may not have any idea where to start looking for an answer.
+As the human gets older, you may find that your ability to perform in bed is not as great as it once was.
+Of course, changes in your sex life will be a matter of concern for most men, and you may not have any idea where to start looking for an answer.
 The simple answer is that you may want to start by looking at your teeth and gums.

-Gum disease, particularly the more serious version – periodontitis – is a problem that you do not want to ignore.
+Gum disease, mainly the more severe version – periodontitis – is a problem you do not want to ignore.
 Periodontitis is a problem caused by bacteria that get into your gums.
-It usually starts to be a problem because of a lack of good care of your teeth by not brushing them often enough or flossing.
+It usually starts to be a problem because of a lack of reasonable care of your teeth by not brushing them often enough or flossing.

-Why Periodontitis Can Cause EDThe bacteria involved in gum disease produce acid when it consumes sugar.
+The bacteria involved in gum disease produce acid when it consumes sugar.
 The bacteria are always in your mouth, but when the acid builds up and plaque forms on your teeth, the acid irritates the gums.
-This causes the gums to become inflamed and they also start to recede.
+This causes the gums to become inflamed, and they also start to recede.

-The inflammation spreads and the immune system starts to attack not only the bacteria but also the support structures for your teeth and jawbone.
-This can cause your teeth to become loose, and possibly even fall out.
+The inflammation spreads, and the immune system starts to attack the bacteria and the support structures for your teeth and jawbone.
+This can cause your teeth to become loose and possibly even fall out.